shivangshukla7020/EventBookingAPIs/readme.md

 ### Authentication & Roles

-- New Users can sign up.
+- New users can signup via /user/signup
-- JWT tokens are issued upon login and stored in HTTP-only cookies.
+- When logging in the JWT tokens are issued in cookies
-- Two roles:
+- Role based access control:
-  - `user`: Can book events and can view and delete their own bookings.
+  - `user`: Allowed to book events and can view and delete their own bookings.
-  - `admin`: Can create, update, and delete events.
-Can also manage all bookings and users.
+  - `admin`: Allowed to create, update, and delete events.
+They can also manage users and bookings

 ---

 ## 🔐 Middlewares

-- **`isLoggedIn`**: Verifies if the user is logged in by the presence and validity of JWT token in cookies.
+- **`isLoggedIn`**: This middleware checks for JWT token presence in cookies and validates it.
-- **`isAdmin`**: This Grants access to admin only routes.
+- **`isAdmin`**: Once logged in this middleware checks if the logged in user is Admin or not.
-- **`authorizeUserOrAdmin`**: Allows access if the logged-in user is an admin or the owner of the resource (based on `userId` or `bookingId`).
+- **`authorizedUserOrAdmin`**: It allows access for resource owner or the admin (based on `userId` or `bookingId` in pram).

 ---